-Overrides the design_lattice lattice file specified in the Tao initialization file ($\S10.4$).
+Overrides the design_lattice (§10.4) lattice file specified in the Tao initialization file (§10.4).
 Example:

+'''

 tao -init my.init -lat slac.bmad

+'''

-If there is more than one universe and the universes have different lattices, separate the different lattice names using a "|" character.
-Do not put any spaces in between.
-Example:
+If there is more than one universe with different lattices, separate the different lattice file names using a "|" character.
+The general form is